ka9q/ka9q-radio/docs/ka9q-radio.md

 **fft-threads** Integer; default 1.
 Valid only in [global].
 Sets the number of threads to be used by FFTW3 for the forward FFT shared by all the receiver channels.
-I added this when I thought multithreading was necessary to make *radiod* run in real time on the Raspberry Pi;
+I added this when I thought multithreading was necessary to make *radiod* run in real time on the Raspberry Pi 4;
 having found other ways to improve performance I recommend the default except for experimenting.
 Multithreading FFTW3 may decrease the latency of each FFT, but at the cost of greater total CPU time across